fresh-eggs/fresh-eggs.github.io/xband_post.md

 Long before the advent of the modern internet, online gaming had a fractured but active community.
 One piece of hardware that made this possible on the Super Nintendo Entertainment System was the XBAND Video Game Modem.

 As someone very interested in the early internet, I thought it would be fun to dig into the XBAND and learn more about the cartridge.
-Originally interested in the device from a security perspective, this project quickly led me to adding emulated support for the XBAND on SNES emulators and building out a debugging environment.
-Below is my attempt to document what I learned along the way in the hopes that it servces as a reference for anyone else interested in getting started with XBAND projects.
+Originally interested in the device from a security perspective, this project quickly led to developing emulation support for the XBAND on SNES in addtion to figuring out a debugging environment.

+I've attempted to document what I learned along the way in the hopes that it serves as a reference for anyone interested in getting started with similar projects.

 We'll be begin with how emulation support was imlemented, dig into how the XBAND works and finish with how I was able to execute arbitrary code on my Super Nintendo, through a phone line, in the year 2022.

 ## XBAND (what is it even?)
-Xband, designed by Catapult Entertainment, was a video game modem for game consoles of the early 90s.
+Xband, designed by Catapult Entertainment, was a video game modem for consoles of the early 90s.
 Efforts to revive the XBAND network have sprung up throughout the years by various groups.
-Most recently, @argirisan from the  Retrocomputing network managed to host a functional XBAND server.
-Details on this latest revival and the history of expand are available [here](https://xband.retrocomputing.network/) and [here](https://www.youtube.com/watch?v=k_5M-z_RUKA).
+Most recently, @argirisan from the  Retrocomputing network managed to develop and host a functional XBAND server.
+Details on this latest revival are available [here](https://xband.retrocomputing.network/) and a highly recommended documentary by Wrestles with Gaming on the history of XBAND is availble [here](https://www.youtube.com/watch?v=k_5M-z_RUKA).

-I spent time [wrtiting software for the SNES](https://github.com/fresh-eggs/snes-northsec-2021) for the [Northsec CTF](https://nsec.io/competition/) in 2021 and decided to make use of my SNES architecture literacy by spendings time bug hunting on the XBAND for SNES.
+Having spent time [writing software for the SNES](https://github.com/fresh-eggs/snes-northsec-2021) for the [Northsec CTF](https://nsec.io/competition/) in 2021, I decided to make use of my SNES architecture literacy by spendings time bug hunting on the XBAND for SNES.

-## Designing Test Infrastructure
+## Designing a Debugging Environment
-In order to have a functional debug environment, I opted for a software based approach given the limited options available for hardware debugging on the SNES.
+In order to begin understanding how the XBAND works, I wanted to have a functional debug environment.
+I opted for a software based approach given the limited options available for hardware debugging on the SNES.

-Searching around for emulation support for XBAND on the SNES yielded limited results.
+Searching around for emulation support for XBAND on the SNES yielded few results.
 The only attempt I could find was in the [BS-X Project](https://project.satellaview.org).
-Forked from [BSNES](https://github.com/bsnes-emu/bsnes), the BSNES-SX2-v009 source code seemed to begin implementing support for the XBAND ROM but stopped short of actually being able to connect to an XBAND server.
+Forked from [BSNES](https://github.com/bsnes-emu/bsnes), the BSNES-SX2-v009 source code seemed to begin implementing support for the XBAND ROM but stopped short of fully emulating the hardware modem.

-With that in mind, I began looking for emulators with robust debugging.
+With that in mind, I began looking for similar emulators with robust debugging.
 I eventually found the debug oriented fork of BSNES named [BSNES-PLUS](https://github.com/devinacker/bsnes-plus).

 I decided it would be worthwhile investing time both porting and finishing the work in BSNES-SX2 over to BSNES-PLUS.
 Getting the XBAND ROM booting in a debug oriented emulator and connecting to the retrocomputing XBAND server was worth doing for my project and for games preservation in general.
-The only thing standing in my way was that I had no experience writting software for emulators but this was about to change!
+The only thing standing in my way was that I had zero experience writting emulators.

 ## Building emulation Support